Pavo-IM/Hackinabox/README.md

  - [AcidAnthera, and the OpenCore Bootloader team](https://github.com/acidanthera/OpenCorePkg)
  - [Dortania Team for the OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

 ## Authors of Guide / Code Contributors / Repo Maintainers

-- [@Pavo-IM](https://www.github.com/Pavo-IM) (Creator of Original Repository / Code Contributor & README.md / Maintainer)
+- [@Pavo-IM](https://www.github.com/Pavo-IM) (Creator of Original Repository / Code Contributor / README.md maintainer)
-- [@osx86-ijb](https://www.github.com/osx86-ijb) (Creator of Modern README.md / Code Contributor & README.md / Maintainer)
+- [@osx86-ijb](https://www.github.com/osx86-ijb) (Creator of Modern README.md / Code Contributor / README.md maintainer)
-- [@MattsCreative](https://www.github.com/RyzenDew) (Code Contributor & README.md / Maintainer)
+- [@MattsCreative](https://www.github.com/RyzenDew) (Code Contributor / README.md maintainer)

 ## DISCLAIMER

-THIS INFORMATION/RESEARCH HAS BEEN SHARED PURELY FOR EXPERIMENTAL AND RESEARCH PURPOSES.
+#####THIS INFORMATION/RESEARCH HAS BEEN SHARED PURELY FOR EXPERIMENTAL AND RESEARCH PURPOSES.
 IT IS IN NO WAY MEANT TO PROMOTE THE CIRCUMVENTION OF ANYTHING THAT BELONGS TO AND/OR ANYTHING THAT IS THE CREATION/PRIVATE PROPERTY OF ANY CORPORATE ENTITY.
 THE INFORMATION THAT IS DOCUMENTED AND TRANSCRIBED HERE IS PURELY FOR EDUCATIONAL PURPOSES, AND PROOF OF CONCEPT.
 SHOULD YOU (OR ANYONE ELSE) CHOOSE TO UTILIZE THE INFORMATION THAT YOU'VE OBTAINED FROM THIS REPOSITORY AND THAT IS WRITTEN HERE IN ANY WAY, KNOW THAT THIS DISCLAIMER SERVES AS A LEGAL PROTECTION TO US AS THE CODE REPOSITORY CREATORS/MAINTAINERS, AND THAT WE ABSOLVE OURSELVES AS SUCH FROM ANY AND ALL RESPONSIBILITIES OR SITUATIONS THAT MIGHT ARISE FROM YOUR CHOOSING TO HAVE UTILIZED ANYTHING DISCUSSED IN THIS CODE REPOSITORY (LEGAL OR OTHERWISE).

 #### Repository Hit Counter